rac021/Jax-Y/demo/sourceForgeDemo/README.md

        11 ) Sort Only model                  :  model

        12 ) Sort Only model + distance_km    :  model - distance_km

+       13 ) Change Tags using "AS" in SQL Queries

  VI ) Test SSO authentication with KeyCloack ( should works with HTTPS ) :